bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 4. Why would we convert a NodeList into an Array?

 Because we can do more with it in that form!
+NodeLists are actually a browser API, whereas Arrays are JS.
+NodeLists also may be "live" (things like querySelector are static)

 5. What is a component?